Sam Francis

 Sam Francis passed away on November 4, 1995 at the age of seventy-one.

-If you’re interested in selling your Sam Francis painting, please submit complete details using our Sell Your Art page.
+Please submit complete details using our Sell Your Art page.
 All inquiries are confidential.